-Strategy Total Unique Careers workshops 11 9 3 x workshops.
-These are distinctive workshops for HEPPP identified students Careers Fairs 8 7 This is attendance - open to all students.
-Research has shown this is not the best formal for aboriginal students Carcers rains U , shown this is not the best formal for aboriginal students Employer events 5 5 Specific event for aboriginal students Leadership 27 27 3 x workshops.
-These are distinctive workshops for workshops 27 21 HEPPP identified students Drop-ins 32 23 20 minute appointments Appointments 14 13 60 minute appointments
+Strategy Total Unique

+Careers 46 3 x workshops.
+These are distinctive workshops for

+workshops students HEPPP identified students

+Careers Fairs 2 This is attendance - open to all students.
+Research has shown this is not the best formal for aboriginal students.
+Approx 40 Students attended with 6 Organisations represented

+Leadership 3 x workshops.
+These are distinctive workshops for

+workshops HEPPP identified students

+Drop-ins 143 20 minute appointments

+Appointments 1 60 minute appointments

+Paid Internships

+on Campus

+Leadership Once to all students

-Paid Internships on Campus 7 6 Leadership online modules 23 8 Open to all students Careers online modules 17 10 Open to all students
+online modules Open to all students

+Careers online modules Open to all students